 The Asset Management Data Standard (AMDS) project will develop and implement a national, shared data standard for land transport infrastructure assets.
 It will be a way of defining and describing land transport assets, their attributes, characteristics, properties, location and performance to enable efficient and effective end-to-end life cycle asset management.

-At the same time, other public infrastructure owners such as the water and broader utilities sector are also progressing their national, shared, open data standards.
-This means we need to work collaboratively to ensure the interdependencies are better understood and, where necessary, the data standards for similar land transport assets are aligned to give a joined-up view of public infrastructure.
+Other public infrastructure owners such as the water and broader utilities sector are also progressing their national, shared, open data standards.
+This means we are working collaboratively to ensure the interdependencies are better understood and, where necessary, the data standards for similar land transport assets are aligned to give a joined-up view of public infrastructure.

 The data standard for land transport assets will offer a consistent, integrated approach to data structures and asset management.
 It will enable better asset data acquisition and analytics, better management of land transport asset data and greater opportunities for sharing and collaboration.
 This will help with forward work planning, strategic asset management and improved sector-wide investment decisions because of a richer, consistent, spatially-enabled evidence base.

 This better enables us to see all the aspects of our service delivery and networks that our customers see, rather than from a technical, or single outcome basis.
 It therefore enables more comprehensive responses to be developed and implemented that deliver on safety and better transport options and improved freight connections and climate change.
 It is the “and” that matters because we create fewer disruption to services during implementation and get better value from two for one investments.